perebaj/jjhandbook/books/what-you-do-is-who-you-are-ben-horowitz.md

 - Veracity or Sincerity: You are acting in that way because you belive in it.

 They develop and refine their culture continuously over a very long period, using defined and specific rules to guide the behavior of their followers.

+## ---

+About conversations: Don't have a guide because you will pay more attention to the next questions instead of trying to capture some reasoning lack or connect the answers in a different chain of thoughts.